Hocnonsense/vcontact2/README.md

 singularity run vConTACT2.img --raw-proteins [proteins file] --rel-mode ‘Diamond’ --proteins-fp [gene-to-genome mapping file] --db 'ProkaryoticViralRefSeq85-Merged' --pcs-mode MCL --vcs-mode ClusterONE --c1-bin [path to ClusterONE] --output-dir [target output directory]
 ```

+"--c1-bin" *must* point to the jarfile.
+For the singularity image, it's been set up to be located in /usr/local/bin/

 Local installs

 ```bash
 vcontact2 --raw-proteins [proteins file] --rel-mode ‘Diamond’ --proteins-fp [gene-to-genome mapping file] --db 'ProkaryoticViralRefSeq85-Merged' --pcs-mode MCL --vcs-mode ClusterONE --c1-bin [path to ClusterONE] --output-dir [target output directory]
 ```

+"--c1-bin" *must* point to the jarfile, not to the directory it's in.

 ## Input files and formats

 vConTACT2 tries to alleviate some of the challenges created by the complex file format of the original vConTACT and
 provides a more seamless "pipeline" to go from raw data to a finished network.
-It also allows the user flexibility in providing files at various points along the processing pipeline.
-Generally speaking, if a user provides an intermediary file, vConTACT2 will skip the steps it would of taken to get to that file.
-This is useful because it allows partial recovery and re-start of any interrupted analysis.
+It also allows the user flexibility in
+providing files at various points along the processing pipeline.
+Generally speaking, if a user provides an intermediary
+file, vConTACT2 will skip the steps it would of taken to get to that file.
+This is useful because it allows partial
+recovery and re-start of any interrupted analysis.

 ##### If starting from raw proteins